RicardoJDiazA/Fullstack-Roadmap/README.md

 em tags are use to make text italic
 A common error is to think that tags b and i are the same as strong and em tags but dont add any important to the text, it doesnt add meaning to the text is just a visual representation.

+# Anchor or a element
+The Anchor Element creates a link to other web pages, files or locations within the same page, email addresses, or any other URL

+# Absolute or relative path
+The absolute path represents the full path of the resource, part of the root directory to the specific file being searched.
+For its part, the relative path represents only part of the path, since it takes into account the current directory from which you are working.